nick-mancuso/checkstyle-antlr4-memory-report/README.md

 we only branch AFTER we have matched the `expression` and `.`, tokens.
 But, now we cannot have individual `visit...` methods for each type of expression, unless we make another production rule to be visited, and make named alternatives within that rule.
-Making a visit method that checks for each type of expression and handles the necessary logic for each will get very complex.
+Making a visit method that checks for each type of expression and handles the necessary logic for each will get complex.
 Also, the more rules that we add, the deeper the stack grows as we build our parsetree.
 In other rules besides `expr`, this is not such a concern, but the deepest stacks are always seen in expressions ( think concatenations, mathematical expressions, etc.).